Can People Recover from a Domestic Violence Charge? Ask Our Bloomfield Hills Domestic Violence Lawyers.

 The first thing that they need to know is that the court system in Michigan takes domestic violence cases very seriously and that even if there was a minor incident, if you ended up arrested and charged, then you need to take it seriously because the court is going to take it seriously.
 So, the important thing is to find yourself a good attorney to help you through the process to explain to you what matters, what doesn’t matter, what you should do, and what you should not do and get the help that you need to make sure that you come out of it in the best possible manner.

 Can Custody Rights be Affected by Domestic Violence Charges?

 Custody rights are really going to be determined by the family law court if there is a divorce case or a custody case or by protective services.
 Typically, a person is not going to lose their rights to their kids just because of a domestic violence case but it is one factor that will be looked at against them and that’s assuming that the domestic violence was not against the children.
 If there was a domestic violence case involving a child, then it would have a much bigger effect on your parental rights.

-For more information on Recovering From A Domestic Violence Case, a free initial consultation is your next best step.
+For more information on Recovering From A Domestic Violence Case, a free initial consultation with a Michigan criminal defense attorney is your next best step.
 Get the information and legal answers you’re seeking by calling (248) 451-2200 today.